Synthesis, Emulsification, and Sizing Application of AKD Neutral Sizing Agent

 4.2 Temperature Control

-Temperature affects both AKD emulsion stability and reaction rate.
+Temperature influences both AKD emulsion stability and reaction efficiency:

-• Electrostatic repulsion from the cationic surface of AKD particles helps maintain stability.
+• Electrostatic repulsion from cationic particles helps maintain emulsion stability.

-In high-temperature environments, AKD particles may form skin layers or precipitate.
-However, this is not necessarily due to hydrolysis—since AKD hydrolysis is an exothermic reaction, rising temperatures may actually shift the equilibrium toward ester formation.
+At elevated temperatures, AKD particles may skin or settle, but this is not necessarily due to hydrolysis.
+Since the hydrolysis is exothermic, higher temperatures may actually shift equilibrium toward ester formation.

-Drying section temperature: ≥60°C recommended for full reaction and spreading
+• Dryer section temperature: ≥60°C (for full reaction and diffusion)

 To maximize retention and performance:

-• Add AKD near the headbox to minimize melting in the approach system.
+• Add AKD near the headbox to avoid premature melting.

-• Ensure the drying section provides adequate temperature and retention time.
+• Ensure sufficient drying temperature and retention time.

 5. Conclusion

-AKD neutral sizing technology requires strict control over pH, alkalinity, and temperature at different stages.
-Mastery of these parameters ensures efficient sizing and high-quality paper.
-Other application challenges remain and warrant further industry-wide discussion and collaboration.
+Effective AKD sizing in neutral systems requires tight control of pH, alkalinity, and temperature throughout the process.
+Mastering these parameters ensures efficient sizing and high-quality paper.
+Challenges remain in application and formulation, requiring continued industry collaboration and innovation.

 Scroll to Top